Vyral/base-template/_drafts/what-i-do-with-homes-that-previously-couldnt-be-sold.md

 {% include youtube.html %}

-I have a story to share with you that shows what I can do with homes that previously couldn’t be sold.
+<center>I have a story to share with you that shows what I can do with homes that previously couldn’t be sold.</center>

 A few months ago, I received a phone call from a home seller who was very frustrated that their property hadn’t sold.